Laurentides Wildlife Reserve: Activities and facilities

-In the middle of the Réserve faunique des Laurentides, on the shores of Jacques-Cartier Lake, we find L'Étape, a busy rest area where you can eat and do refueling.
+In the middle of the Réserve faunique des Laurentides, on the shores of Jacques-Cartier Lake and on Route 175, we find L'Étape, a rest area with food and refuelling Facilities.
 This stopover is the only one between Stoneham and Hébertville (Lac-Saint-Jean) or Saguenay.

 Nearby, there is a rescue patrol station (extrication clamps) as well as an ambulance station.
 There is also the La Loutre reception center with its chalets and several camping pitches with or without services.

-Further south, exactly at km 94, is the Camp Mercier reception center with 19 cabins.
+Camp Mercier is located at km 94 of Route 175.
+It has a reception centre with 14 cabins, food, first aid and equipment rental service.
 You can practice fishing, small and big game hunting, cross-country skiing, snowshoeing and snowmobiling depending on the season on the provincial snowmobile trail only.

 Access

 The reserve, often called "the park" by locals, is split in half by route 175, linking the cities of Quebec and Saguenay.
 Route 169 leads to Hebertville, the main entrance to the Lac St-Jean area.

 The route 175, named Boulevard Talbot in honor of Antonio Talbot, Member of Parliament for Chicoutimi and Minister of Roads under Maurice Duplessis, crosses the wildlife reserve between the city of Quebec, on the one hand, and the cities of Saguenay and Hébertville, on the other hand.
 It is a road which had, depending on the sector, one or two lanes in each direction.

 Significant work was undertaken in 2006 and was completed in 2012, the road now has two lanes in each direction.

-The year 2020 will be the 125th anniversary of the Laurentides Wildlife Reserve.
-On this occasion, historian Marc Vallières will publish a book.
+The year 2020 was the 125th anniversary of the Laurentides Wildlife Reserve.